-The accompanying condensed balance sheet as of March 31, 2021, condensed statements of operations and comprehensive income (loss), condensed statements of cash flows, and the condensed statements of redeemable convertible preferred stock and stockholders' equity (deficit) for the three months ended March 31, 2021 and 2020, are unaudited.
-The balance sheet as of December 31, 2020 was derived from audited financial statements as of and for the year ended December 31, 2020.
-The unaudited interim financial statements have been prepared on the same basis as the audited annual financial statements as of and for the year ended December 31, 2020, and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2021, and the results of its operations and its cash flows for the three months ended March 31, 2021 and 2020.
-The financial data and other information disclosed in these notes related to the three months ended March 31, 2021 and 2020, are also unaudited.
+The accompanying condensed balance sheet as of June 30, 2021, condensed statements of operations and comprehensive loss, condensed statements of cash flows, and the condensed statements of redeemable convertible preferred stock and stockholders' equity (deficit) for the three and six months ended June 30, 2021 and 2020, are unaudited.
+The balance sheet as of December 31, 2020 was derived from audited financial statements as of and for the year ended December 31, 2020, and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2021, and the results of its operations and its cash flows for the three and six months ended June 30, 2021 and 2020.
+The financial data and other information disclosed in these notes related to the three and six months ended June 30, 2021 and 2020, are also unaudited.